guozheng-git/pymol-scripts/ddt-pae.md

 “The Rise of pLDDT!”, image generated by Vidu and nano-banana

 Many people likely first encountered the "lDDT" metric through AlphaFold 2 (AF2).
-Although this metric has the extensive background detailed in the previous paragraph, I chose DDT as the title to give readers a general expectation of the content.
+Although this metric has the extensive background detailed in the previous paragraph, **I chose DDT as the title to give readers a general expectation of the content**.

-Returning to pLDDT, it is the predicted per-residue lDDT-Cα (lDDT calculated for Cα atoms) output alongside the atomic coordinates of the predicted structure by the end-to-end structure prediction model AF2.
-Its purpose is to provide a confidence estimate for the output structural model, hence the AF2 authors termed this metric pLDDT (predicted lDDT) [3].
+Returning to pLDDT, it is the **predicted per-residue lDDT-Cα** (lDDT calculated for Cα atoms) output alongside the atomic coordinates of the predicted structure by the end-to-end structure prediction model AF2.
+Its purpose is to provide a confidence estimate for the output structural model, hence the AF2 authors termed this metric **pLDDT (predicted lDDT)** [3].

-Unlike the structure comparison metrics discussed above, which require a reference structure for calculation, pLDDT is output simultaneously with the model's predicted structure and does not depend on the existence of a reference structure.
-Understanding this requires clarifying two points: how pLDDT is trained, and how it is output.
+Unlike the structure comparison metrics discussed above, which require a reference structure for calculation, **pLDDT is output simultaneously with the model's predicted structure and does not depend on the existence of a reference structure**.
+Understanding this requires clarifying two points: **how pLDDT is trained**, and **how it is output**.

 First, let's discuss the training of pLDDT.
 During AF2's training, alongside the main task of predicting residue 3D coordinates, several auxiliary tasks are included, among them the prediction of structural confidence metrics like pLDDT.
 The overall training strategy uses high-resolution structural data (X-ray structures at 0.1–3.0 Å) as references.
 The per-residue lDDT-Cα is computed between the model's predicted structure and the reference structure.
-The model is then trained to make its predicted pLDDT gradually approximate this calculated lDDT-Cα value.
+The model is then **trained to make its predicted pLDDT gradually approximate this calculated lDDT-Cα value**.

 In implementation, after calculating the lDDT-Cα, this score is discretized into 50 bins, producing a 50-dimensional one-hot vector.
 (Simply put, if the calculated lDDT-Cα score is 81, for subsequent processing, based on 81 falling into the [80, 82) bin – one of 50 pre-defined bins of width 2 spanning [0, 100] – the model sets the value corresponding to the [80, 82) bin dimension to 1 and all other dimension values to 0, resulting in a "one-hot " and 49 cold vector).
-The model then calculates the cross-entropy loss between the output pLDDT and this one-hot vector.
+The model then calculates the **cross-entropy loss** between the output pLDDT and this one-hot vector.

-Here, we will briefly introduce information entropy and cross-entropy.
+Here, we will briefly introduce **information entropy** and **cross-entropy**.

 For a discrete random variable $X$ following distribution $p(x)$, the information entropy is defined as:

 $$
 H(p) = - \sum_x p(x) \log p(x)
 $$